Strategies for Success

 By: Bruce Burke

-Having been in the fitness business for 40 years now, I have learned quite a bit about how people succeed in achieving their health and fitness goals…as well as why they fail.
+Having been in the fitness business for 42 years now, I have learned quite a bit about why people succeed in achieving their health and fitness goals…as well as why they fail.
 To be sure, the “X’s and O’s” of fitness training are important.
 But the real trick is consistency and a commitment not to let life’s “curveballs” derail our efforts.
-When we communicate poorly, we often create these curveballs, and they can most certainly derail our efforts to live a healthy, happy lifestyle.
-At One on One, we place a high premium on excellent communication, amongst both our team members and clients.
+When we communicate poorly, we often create these “curveballs,” and they can most certainly derail our efforts to live a healthy, happy lifestyle.
+At One on One, we place a high premium on excellent communication, amongst both team members and clients alike.
 Read on to find out what we have learned and how to practice this important skill.

 For most of us, our relationships with family, friends, and colleagues are extremely important.
 The significance of those relationships is what makes them so rewarding, but also what can make them stressful.
 Much of this stress comes from the negative consequences of easily avoidable misunderstandings.
 Assumptions and unfulfilled expectations breed resentment, and simple communication is the solution to these conflicts.
-In order to know what another person’s expectations are of you, you should simply ask.
+In order to know another’s expectations of you, simply ask.
 Likewise, make your expectations of others explicitly understood through verbal communication rather than assuming they are clear.
 We are not mind readers, and we do ourselves and those around us a disservice by making careless assumptions.

 Good communication shows a deeper level of caring.
-We generally choose to communicate very little with people we aren’t especially fond of, so why would we ever let that happen with people we genuinely care about?
-Every time we engage another in meaningful communication, we are making a “deposit” in our “relationship account”.
+Every time we engage another in meaningful communication, we are making a “deposit” in our “relationship account.”
 We make an even bigger deposit by simply listening.
 Listening with a genuine intent to understand is the most important component to being an excellent communicator.

 - Be clear and concise.
-In order to be understood, you first need to have a clear idea of what you want to say.
+Have a clear idea of what you want to say.
 Express that idea clearly, avoiding wordiness.

 - Listen.
-You will never be a good communicator if you don’t make a conscious effort to be a better listener.
+Make a conscious effort to be a better listener.
 How many times have you had a conversation with someone and known that they were formulating their reply rather than trying to understand you?
-It’s not too attractive, is it?
 As I mentioned earlier, seek first to understand.